UW-EPE-ML/EveNet_NERSC/docs/getting_started.md

 Before running any commands, skim these key directories:

 - `evenet/` – PyTorch Lightning modules, Ray data pipelines, and trainer utilities.
-- `preprocessing/` – CLI and helpers for converting raw ntuples into parquet shards and metadata.
-- `share/` – Ready-to-edit YAML configurations for preprocessing, training, and prediction.
+- `share/` – Ready-to-edit YAML configurations for fine-tuning and prediction.
 - `docs/` – Reference documentation that expands on this tutorial.
 Start with [Model Architecture Tour](model_architecture.md) to see how point-cloud and global features flow through EveNet.
+- `downstreams/` – Example downstream analysis scripts built on top of EveNet outputs.

 ---